CHC43015

 The duration of the CHC43015 Certificate IV in Ageing Support course can vary depending on the study mode and provider.
 Typically, it takes between 6 to 12 months to complete when studied full-time.
 Part-time and flexible learning options may extend this timeframe.
 The course includes both theoretical components and a mandatory work placement to ensure practical skill development.

-What subjects are covered in the CHC43015 Certificate IV in Ageing Support curriculum?
+What subjects are covered in the Certificate IV in Aged Care curriculum?

-The CHC43015 Certificate IV in Ageing Support covers a comprehensive range of subjects crucial for advanced aged care roles.
+The CHC43015 Certificate IV in Ageing Support covers a comprehensive range of subjects crucial for advanced roles in the aged care industry.
 Key areas include:

 - Facilitating the empowerment of older people